flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 class which allows to send and receive data larger than the maximum size of a single SimConnect client data area chunk of 8192 bytes.

 The data is split into chunks of a fixed size (default 8192 bytes) and sent and received in chunks.

-The data is stored in a vector of T, which is resized to the number of bytes expected to be received.
+The data is stored in a vector of the given type T, which is resized to the number of bytes expected to be received.

 Before receiving data the reserve() method must be called to reset the data and set the number of bytes to be received.

+See the StreamingClientDataAreaVariable class documentation for more details.

 #### ClientEvent
 The ClientEvent class represents a client event which can be used to:<br/>